erik-adelbert/aoc/2025/1/RedditOne/README.md

-    ┌────────────┐                       - each box is a goroutine │    main    │                       - each arrow is a Go channel │            │                       - cmds are simplified a bit
-    │         ┌────────┐ cmds
+    ┌────────────┐                       - each box is a goroutine │    main    │                       - each arrow is a Go channel │            │                       - cmds are wired to goroutines (simplified a bit) │         ┌────────┐ cmds
     │         │ parser │──┐
     │         └────────┘  │